google/zetasql/docs/operators.md

 +   For a contiguous sequence of single character specifiers, equality depends on the collator and its language tags and tailoring.

-    +   By default, the `und:ci` collator does not fully normalize a string.
+    +   By default, the `und:ci` collator doesn't fully normalize a string.
         Some canonically equivalent strings are considered unequal for both the `=` and `LIKE` operators.